 Before retirement arrives, the less debt you have the better.
 Paying off debt entirely isn’t possible for everyone, but the less you owe the more you have to spend on current needs.

-The NewRetirement Retirement Calculator will let you see what happens to your finances with and without debt.
+The NewRetirement Planner will let you see what happens to your finances with and without debt.
 It can be pretty interesting to model your own situations and experiment with different debt repayment plans.